chase-ramsey/broadsheet/README.md

 ##### Filtering news
 There are a few different options for filtering the results.
 From the navbar, you can click the **Topics** link to see a dropdown of topics to view.
 You can also click on the **publication title** ("Kill Screen", for example), and only the results from that outlet will be shown.
 The **search** box in the navbar matches your keyword searches with article titles, author names, publication titles, text content from the RSS item description, and user comments.

+##### Your news
+After creating a profile and logging in, you'll have access to a news feed that you can curate yourself by selecting from some of the default feeds provided by the app and providing new RSS feeds from your own favorite media outlets.
+You can access your news by clicking on the **Your News** link in the navbar.

+If you haven't subscribed to any of your own feeds yet, the app will prompt you to do so when you first access your news.
+Each of the default RSS feeds will be listed for you to choose from, and you can also add your own favorite feeds by clicking on the **Add new** link on this screen.
+Enter your title for the feed (this is not necessarily the publication title that will appear when articles are fetched), paste in the RSS link, select a topic from the dropdown, and submit the form to add a new feed.
+After you subscribe to your initial feeds, you can access this screen again by clicking the **Add more feeds** link in the navbar when browsing your news.